|

 SWCPC 165

-Consists of photographs of the JA Ranch (1910) and bulks with
+Consists of photographs of the JA Ranch (1910) and bulks with photographs of

-Charles Goodnight and John Adair of Ireland established the JA Ranch in 1877.
-It was
+cowboys and chuckwagon scenes.
+Charles Goodnight and John Adair of Ireland

-located on 427,000 acres of the Texas Panhandle in Armstrong, Donley, Swisher, Briscoe,
+Panhandle in Armstrong, Donley, Swisher, Briscoe, and Hall Counties.
+Adair

-and Hall Counties.
-Adair provided the capital, while Goodnight furnished the herd and
+provided the capital, while Goodnight furnished the herd and managed the ranch.

-ranching enterprise.
+enterprise.
 Her son, James Ritchie, and his son, Montgomery, continued as owners

 and managers of the JA Ranch.